 MySQL supports encrypted connections between the server and clients via the Transport Layer Security (TLS) protocol, using OpenSSL.

 By default, MySQL programs try to connect using encryption if it is supported on the server; unencrypted connections are the fallback.
-If your risk profile or regulatory mandates require it, MySQL lets you can make encrypted connections mandatory.
+If your risk profile or regulatory obligations require it, MySQL lets you make encrypted connections mandatory.

 Encrypting data in transit with MariaDB

 By default, MariaDB does not encrypt data during transmission over the network between clients and the server.
-To avoid “man-in-the-middle” attacks and other cyberattacks, you can encrypt data in data in transit using the Transport Layer Security (TLS) protocol—provided your MariaDB server was compiled with TLS support.
+To block “man-in-the-middle” attacks, side channel attacks and other threats to data in transit, you can encrypt data in transit using the Transport Layer Security (TLS) protocol—provided your MariaDB server was compiled with TLS support.
 Note that MariaDB does not support older SSL versions.

-As you might expect, there are a number of steps involved in setting up data-in-transit encryption, such as creating certificates and enabling encryption on the client side.
+As you might expect, there are multiple steps involved in setting up data-in-transit encryption, such as creating certificates and enabling encryption on the client side.
 See this page in the MariaDB knowledgebase for details.

-If you’re not sure whether your data is as secure as it should be, contact Buda Consulting for a free consultation on our database security assessment process.
+If you’d like a “second opinion” on where and how to implement encryption to address your business needs, contact Buda Consulting for a free consultation on our database security assessment process.